mgutt/save-web-page.sh/README.md

 # wgetg
-This is an alternative to `wget`, which opens an URL in a graphical browser and returns html source or saves the web page as html file.
+This is an alternative to `wget`, which opens an URL in a graphical browser and returns it html source or saves the web page as html file.
 By that the html source code contains interactive changes made by javascript.

 **Demo:**